-VeloNews also spoke to media and press liaisons from numerous teams to get a sense for how this sizable media crunch is impacting the teams and the riders.
+VeloNews also spoke to media and press liaisons from numerous teams to get a sense of how this sizable media crunch is impacting the teams and the riders.
 These press officials told VeloNews that the post-race pandemonium, and interview requests, rival what they see at the Tour de France.

-“It’s crazy here, on a level that I have never really experienced before to be honest,” said Hannah Troop, communication officer for EF Pro Cycling.
+“It’s crazy here, on a level that I have never really experienced before, to be honest,” said Hannah Troop, communication officer for EF Pro Cycling.
 “The grand tours can be quite insane with the fans but it’s not the whole throng of Colombia around the bike race which we have here.”

-EF Pro Cycling has a number of South American riders on its roster, including Ecuadorian National Road Champion Jonathan Caicedo, both Colombian National Champions for the road and time trial, Sergio Higuita, who currently leads the general classification, and Dani Martinez, in addition to Urán, who some Colombians joke could run for president.
+EF Pro Cycling has a number of South American riders on its roster, including Ecuadorian National Road Champion Jonathan Caicedo, both Colombian national champions for the road and time trial, Sergio Higuita, who currently leads the general classification, and Dani Martínez, in addition to Urán, who some Colombians joke could run for president.
 Troop’s job is to make sure the team manages the rider’s time outside of racing itself, so they are able to disconnect and get the proper rest needed for the days ahead.